ClaudiaBrauer/WALRUS/parallel_coordinates/README.md

 # Getting a feel for the parameters:

-## Using interactive parallel plots as a tool for parameter identification (under construction)
+## Using interactive parallel plots as a tool for parameter identification
 ------